Solving the Scattering Problem for Open Wave-Guide Networks, II Outgoing Estimates: Introduction

 \section{Introduction}

-This paper continues the analysis begun in~\cite{EpWG2023_1} of open wave-guide problems defined by two rectangular channels meeting along a common perpendicular line, see Figure~\ref{fig0}.
+This paper continues the analysis begun in~\cite{EpWG2023_1} of the scattering problem for an open wave-guide network defined by two rectangular channels meeting along a common perpendicular line, see Figure~\ref{fig0}.

 In the pages that follow we adopt the notation, and make extensive use of results in our earlier paper,~\cite{EpWG2023_1}.
-In this paper we obtain precise asymptotics for the solution to the open wave-guide problem found in~\cite{EpWG2023_1}.
+In this paper we obtain precise \emph{uniform} asymptotics for the solution to the open wave-guide network scattering problem found in~\cite{EpWG2023_1}. \Rd The notion of uniform asymptotics is classical, appearing in~\cite{Erdelyi}, and explained in Section~\ref{ss.asympt}.\Bk